JDGTelus/sdm-tools/README.md

 - Backup and update Jira data with ease.
 - Fetch and store commit information from the repository.
 - Display commit information with pagination and colorful output.
+- Generate and display team statistics in JSON format.
+- Backup existing statistics files automatically with timestamps.

 ## Setup